desiFish/EPaper-Display-Weather-Clock/README.md

 ### 🔄 DS3231 Battery Safety ⚡
 <div align="center">
 <img src="https://github.com/KamadoTanjiro-beep/epdWeatherClockV1/blob/main/resources/epd16.jpeg" width="300"><br>
 Most DS3231 modules are sold with CR2032 or similar cells which are not rechargeable.
-If you are using a non-rechargeable cell then remove either the resistor or the diode marked in the above image.
+If you are using a non-rechargeable cell then **REMOVE** either the resistor or the diode marked in the above image.
 </div>

 ### 🔌 TP5000 Charging Configuration ⚡
 <div align="center">
 <img src="https://github.com/KamadoTanjiro-beep/epdWeatherClockV1/blob/main/resources/epd17.png" width="300"><br>
-There are some misinformation over internet regarding the charging mode of TP5000.
-If you are going to use LiFePO4 cell with TP5000 then do not short the above marked area with caption F.
+**IMPORTANT**: There are some misinformation over internet regarding the charging mode of TP5000.
+If you are using LiFePO4 cells with TP5000 then **DO NOT** short the above marked area with caption F.
 </div>

 ### Battery Configuration Safety